swe-fall-2024/soundbytes/Sprint1.md

 RESTful API Structure: Ensure the API follows RESTful conventions with routes like /users, /posts, /feed, and others to handle necessary data retrieval and interaction.

 Route Handlers: Plan and implement route handlers for key functionalities such as user profile data, song/concert sharing, and feed retrieval.
-Authentication with Firebase:

 Firebase Authentication: Implement email/password authentication as well as support for social logins through Firebase.

 Secure API Endpoints: Protect API endpoints by validating Firebase tokens to ensure authorized access.

-Spotify API Setup: Set up a system to interact with the Spotify API to fetch user-specific music data (via Spotify Developer Documentation).
+Spotify API Setup: Set up a system to interact with the Spotify API to fetch user-specific music data.

 OAuth Authentication: Implement OAuth for user authentication to access their specific Spotify data.